-Although pregnancy is most likely to happen when you’re ovulating, sperm can actually live inside your body for as long as five days.
-This means that if sperm is inside your reproductive tract before ovulation, it’s possible it’ll still be there and alive when you do ovulate.
+Although pregnancy is most likely to happen during ovulation, sperm can actually live inside your body for as long as

 The pull-out method isn’t an effective way to prevent pregnancy.
 If you do use it, then it may be helpful to have emergency contraception (EC) handy in your medicine cabinet.

-Emergency contraception can help prevent pregnancy up to five days after having unprotected sex.
-That’s because it delays or prevents ovulation from happening in the first place.
-This means your mature egg won’t be released in order to be fertilized.
-It makes more sense to just use more reliable protection to prevent pregnancy from happening in advance.
+This means your mature egg won’t be released to be fertilized.
+But it is not intended as a method for contraception.
+It makes more sense to use a more reliable form of contraception to prevent an unintended pregnancy from happening in advance.

 Hormonal EC pills

-Hormonal EC pills are safe to take, but, like birth control, come with some side effects.
-This includes:
+Hormonal EC pills are safe to take but, like hormonal birth control pills, have some side effects.
+This can include:

 You can purchase EC pills at your local drugstore.
 They can cost anywhere from $20 to $60, depending if you buy a generic or name-brand product.

-If you’re insured, you can call your doctor and request a prescription.
-EC pills are considered preventative care, so they’re often free with insurance.
+If you’re insured, you can call a doctor to request a prescription.
+EC pills are considered preventive care, so they’re often free with insurance.

 Emergency IUD contraception

-Your doctor can insert the Copper-T IUD up to five days after unprotected sex to prevent pregnancy.
-And as a form of long-term birth control, the Copper-T IUD can last for as long as 10 to 12 years.
+A doctor can insert the Copper-T IUD up to 5 days after sex without a condom or other barrier method to prevent pregnancy.
+Plus, as a form of long-term birth control, the Copper-T IUD can last for 5 to 10 years, depending on the type.

-Although the Copper-T IUD works better than EC pills, the steep cost of insertion can be barrier.
-If you’re uninsured, it can cost between $500 and $1000 in the United States.
+Although the Copper-T IUD works better than EC pills, the steep cost of insertion can be a barrier.
+If you’re uninsured, it can cost up to $1,300 in the United States.
 Most insurance plans will cover the Copper-T IUD for free or at a reduced cost.

-Although the withdrawal method has been effective at times, there’s still a chance you may become pregnant from pre-cum.
+Although the withdrawal method may be effective at times, there’s still a chance you may become pregnant from pre-cum.
 If you think you may be pregnant, you can take an at-home pregnancy test to find out for sure.

-Women who don’t have regular periods should wait to test until at least three weeks after having unprotected sex.
+People who don’t have regular periods should wait to test until at least

-You should confirm your results with your doctor.
+You should confirm your results with a doctor.
 Although a positive result is almost always accurate, a negative test result isn’t as reliable.
-You may have tested too early or are on medications that have affected the results.
+You may have tested too early or might be taking medications that have affected the results.

-Your doctor may have you take a urine test, blood test, or both to determine if you’re pregnant or not.
-If you are pregnant, make sure to speak with your doctor about your options.
+A doctor may have you take a urine test, blood test, or both to determine if you’re pregnant or not.
+If you are pregnant, make sure to speak with the doctor about your options.

 Your chance of becoming pregnant from pre-cum may be slim, but it can still happen.
 Sperm can still be present in the urethra and mix with pre-cum that’s released before ejaculation.

-See your doctor if you have any concerns or have a positive pregnancy test.
-Your doctor can walk you through your options for family planning, abortion, and future birth control.
+See a doctor if you have any concerns or have a positive pregnancy test.
+The doctor can walk you through your options for family planning, abortion, and future birth control.